bluurryy/bump-scope/crates/callgrind-benches/README.md

 <!-- allocator_api table end -->

 The allocator api benchmarks above use a statically known `Layout`.
-Consumers of allocators don't necessarily use their allocator in a way that makes the `Layout` or even just the alignment statically known to the `allocate` function.
+Consumers of allocators don't necessarily use their allocator in a way that makes the `Layout` or even just the alignment statically known to the `Allocator` methods.
 For instance `Vec::push` doesn't[^3].

 If the layout is not statically known then the compiler can not do as many optimizations: